ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/contributions.rst

 	> c:\Python36\python.exe setup.py install

-** x64 environment win py3.4 qt4 **
+**x64 environment win py3.4 qt4**

-To prepare its development environment, it is necessary to recover and install the following software:
+To prepare its development environment, it is necessary to retrieve and install the following packages:
   - Python 3.4.4 64bits
   - PyQt 4.11.4
   - Git-2.15.0-64-bit.exe